JuliaPlots/AbstractPlotting.jl/docs/src/makielayout/layoutables.md

 # Layoutables

 !!! note
-    All examples in this section are presented as static CairoMakie vector graphics for clarity of visuals Keep in mind that CairoMakie is not interactive.
+    All examples in this section are presented as static CairoMakie vector graphics for clarity of visuals.
+    Keep in mind that CairoMakie is not interactive.
     Use GLMakie for interactive widgets, as WGLMakie currently doesn't have picking implemented.